This post will give you TEN actionable steps you can take when you’re behind on bills.

 Now there are services like Ting, where you pay only for what you use!
 I highly recommend checking them out.
 Ting’s service is only $6 per line, and you’re charged for calls, texts, and data you’ve actually used each month.
 The average bill for their users is only $23 per month.

-This is the most obvious action to take when you’re behind on payments and need to catch up.
+This is the most obvious action to take when you’re behind on bill payments and need to catch up.
 If you’re still using cable and expensive extra sports packages, consider an alternative for a while.

 Save Big Money on TV

 Another option is to make a one-time purchase on an indoor long-range TV antenna for basic high definition channels.
-Prices are very decent and you can find models with great reviews on Amazon for only $30.

 Other Spending Cuts